Yellow perch: Market

 For over 100 years, Canada and the United States have been commercially harvesting yellow perch in the Great Lakes with trapnets, gillnets, and poundnets.
 In Canada, the estimated catch in 2002 was 3,622 tons with a value of $16.7 million, second only to walleye at $28.2 million.
 The greatest demand in the United States is in the north-central region, where nearly 70% of all yellow perch sales in the US occur within 80 km (49.7 mi) of the Great Lakes.
-Yellow perch is one of the easiest fish to catch, and can be taken in all seasons, and tastes great.
+Yellow perch is one of the easiest fish to catch, and can be taken in all seasons, and its taste is popular.
 Therefore, it is a desirable sport fish in some locations within the US and Canada.
 It even makes up around 85% of the sport fish caught in Lake Michigan.

 The market demand for wild yellow perch has decreased due to overfishing in the 1960s and 1970s but farmed perch has become more popular.
 Farmed yellow perch reduce the need for mass harvesting from bodies of water.
 In 2000 farmed perch on the domestic and international markets were often the same or similar quality to wild perch.